BeaumontDan/reddit-client/README.md

 ## Description

-This is a React / Redux / API training/learning project, set by [Codecademy][codecademy], untilising React, Redux and API's, to create a [Reddit Client][reddit-client-project] application.
+This is a React / Redux / API training/learning project, set by [Codecademy][codecademy], utilising React, Redux and API's, to create a [Reddit Client][reddit-client-project] application.

 ## Codecademy Objective